 1. Heterosis or Hybrid Vigor

-2. Our DNA was actually a choice made by our first ancestors.
+2. Our DNA was a choice made by our first ancestors.

 The life forms on earth share similar genetic structures.
-The four building blocks of DNA,are found wherever life is found.
+The four building blocks of DNA are found wherever life is found.
 Two plausible methods as to why are the structure similar was given.
-Either there was a single instance of life-forming and all the descendants inherited the usage of those four bases or these are the only four bases which can be used to form stable DNA.
-For testing it, chemicals having the similar structure as the original bases were created.
+Either there was a single instance of life-forming, and all the descendants inherited the usage of those four bases, or these are the only four bases that can be used to form stable DNA.
+For testing it, chemicals having a similar structure as the original bases were created.
 After giving these chemicals to cells, it was discovered that they were incorporated into DNA.
-The synthetic DNA which was formed in this way had structure and function very similar to natural DNA.
-This result suggests that the DNA we all have is the result of a choice made billions of years ago by our first ancestors.
+The synthetic DNA, which was formed in this way, had structure and function very similar to natural DNA.
+This result suggests that the DNA we all have is the result of choice made billions of years ago by our first ancestors.

 3. We opted to adaptive mutation or Neofunctionalization